 So how to get HERE?

-Along the way up, the pioneer hikers put motivational sign to boost the spirit of other hikers to continue climbing up.
-It is interesting and make the hiking so much fun.
-The trail leading to the intersection between Tabur Far East, Extra and Extreme is the steepest.
+Along the way up, the pioneer hikers put motivational signs to boost the spirit of other hikers to continue climbing up.
+It is exciting and makes the hiking so much fun.
+The trail leading to the intersection between Tabur Far East, Extra and Extreme are the steepest.
 You will need to climb on moldy rocks and hang on to the hanging branches.
-Thus, do wear the right shoes that have a strong grip as the rock and trail can be slippery at times, especially in rainy seasons.
-If possible, avoid hiking Tabur in rainy season.
+Thus, do wear the right shoes that have a firm grip as the rock and trail can be slippery at times, especially in rainy seasons.
+If possible, avoid hiking Tabur in the rainy season.

 Once you are at the top, you will be amazed by the view especially the Klang Gates Dam.
 You can see the whole area of the dam and Titiwangsa Quartz Ridge from the peak of Bukit Tabur East.
 With the luscious green view of Gombak forest reserve and Selangor State Park at the back with the view of Kuala Lumpur City in the front, it is mesmerizing.

-Going down the rocky peak of Tabur east need more attention as you are required to be careful on where you step.
+Going down the rocky peak of Tabur east need more attention as you are required to be careful about where you step.
 When you reach down to where you start, the motivational signboard ‘Well Done!’ will greet you.
-Which means you have manage and successfully conquered the peak of Tabur East, the longest Quartz Ridge in the world!
+Which means you have managed and successfully conquered the peak of Tabur East, the most extended Quartz Ridge in the world!

 Important things to NOTE:

-Apart from comfortable shoes and gloves, warmup is necessary for hiking, so you will not feel too tired or ‘pancit’ in our local language.
-It also to avoid legs cramp and sore around thigh area.
+Apart from comfortable shoes and gloves, warm up is necessary for hiking, so you will not feel too tired or ‘pancit’ in our local language.
+It also to avoid legs cramp and sore around the thigh area.
 Hence, do your warmup for at least 10 minutes before start hiking.
 Good Luck!